Career

 Driverless cars seemed like a technology of the distant future 20 years ago; however, they have quickly become a new reality with numerous hard-working and highly skilled specialists.

-Engineers are in charge of developing the software to enable self-driving cars to function safely.
+Engineers develop the software that enables self-driving cars to function safely.
 Companies in this field would usually require a huge team with a diverse skill set.
 Investment in research and software development is key for driverless cars.
 Businesses and startups are in dire need of highly skilled professionals with knowledge of mathematics, robotics, and data science.
 The only downside of self-driving cars is that there is a high demand but a low supply.

 The core of any self-driving is AI which allows a car to identify and track other vehicles, pedestrians, signboards, moving objects, and road/route types.
 You need to be an expert in one of the following fields: